kinokasai/prc/doc/intro.md

 node main (key : Dir) return (x : int) let
     x = 0 fby move_x(key, x)
-tel;
+    /* `fby` creates a memory: x's value will be saved for the next call */ tel;

 ````

 Programming with events is abstracted away by the notion of stream,
 which enables a purely equational approach to programming.
+Each node
+is then called on a `tick` defined for each node.

+Here, the main node takes a stream of Directions and produces
+a stream of positions, whose first value will be 0.
+On each tick
+- which is here a keypress -
+`main` will read the next value of `dir` and return a new value of x.

 Such code is then compiled to the following Javascript: